roeszler/reabook/README.md

 ![subnavbar](static/documentation/img/reabook-subnav.png)

 Key Features:
-* JavaScript / JQuery event handler monitors the mouseover, dropdown and fade on scroll functions for this and the main navigation bar to a lesser extent
+* JavaScript / JQuery event handler monitors the mouseover, dropdown and fade on scroll functions for this and the main navigation bar to a lesser extent.
 ![scrollfade](static/documentation/img/reabook-scrollfade.png)
 * SubNav not present on mobile browsers